BrianAdams/py-location-service/Readme.md

 ```

 ### Command-line interface
-The service has several options for running directl form the command-line
+The service has several options for running direct form the command-line
 ```shell
 #Built in help
 >./loco.py --help